Writing a CIP Exam

 There are several ways you can prepare yourself to write an effective CIP examination.

 Consider these tips for writing a successful CIP exam:

 • Watch your time and pace yourself.
-You have three hours to complete a CIP examination.
 Don't spend too much time on questions you're having trouble with.

 • Answer the questions you find easiest first.
 With these questions complete, you will have more time to concentrate on the more difficult questions.